castai/docs/docs/guides/autoscaling-policies.md

 # Autoscaling policies

-Autoscaling policies define a set of rules based on which your cluster is being monitored and scaled to maintain steady performance at the lowest cost possible.
+Autoscaling policies define a set of rules based on which your cluster is monitored and scaled to maintain steady performance at the lowest possible cost.

-This topic describes available policy configuration options as well as provides guidance on how to configure them.
+This topic describes the available policy configuration options and provides guidance on how to configure them.

 ## Prerequisites

-To enable autoscaling policies you need to create a cluster first.
-Here's how to create one: [Creating your first cluster](https://castai.github.io/docs/getting-started/creating-your-first-cluster/).
+To enable the autoscaling policies, you need to create a cluster first.
+Here's a guide that shows you how to create a cluster: [Creating your first cluster](https://castai.github.io/docs/getting-started/creating-your-first-cluster/).

-To see available policy settings, select your cluster and navigate to _Policies_ on [CAST AI's console](https://console.cast.ai/):
+To see the available policy settings, select your cluster and navigate to _Policies_ on [CAST AI's console](https://console.cast.ai/):

 ![](autoscaling-policies/policies.png)

 ## Cluster CPU limits policy

-Each CAST AI's cluster size can be limited by **the total amount** of vCPUs available on all worker nodes used to run workloads.
+Each CAST AI cluster size can be limited by **the total amount** of vCPUs available on all the worker nodes used to run workloads.
-If disabled, the cluster will be able to upscale indefinitely, and downscale to 0 worker nodes depending on the actual resource consumption.
+If disabled, the cluster can upscale indefinitely and downscale to 0 worker nodes, depending on the actual resource consumption.

 ### Configuring CPU limits policy

-Cluster CPU limits settings can be adjusted either via [CAST AI's console:](https://console.cast.ai/)
+You can adjust a cluster's CPU limits settings either via the [CAST AI console:](https://console.cast.ai/)

 ![](autoscaling-policies/cluster_size.png)

-or via [CAST AI's policies API endpoint](https://api.cast.ai/v1/spec/#/cluster-policies/UpsertPolicies) by setting values for
+or via the [CAST AI policies API endpoint](https://api.cast.ai/v1/spec/#/cluster-policies/UpsertPolicies) by setting values for

 ```json